 redirect_uri <- "urn:ietf:wg:oauth:2.0:oob" as seen in the code for oauth-init.

-box.com does not support the OAuth "dance".
+box.com does not support the OAuth out of band "dance".
 A less elegant solution in this case is to create the

 .httr-oauth token on your desktop and then copy the file to a server.
 Note: if you copy a token from a local machine to a remote machine, make sure that both machines are using the same version of